andymac1091/CASA0005book/docs/01-prac1.md

 R is both a programming language and software environment, originally designed for statistical computing and graphics.
 R’s great strength is that it is open-source, can be used on any computer operating system and free for anyone to use and contribute to.
 Because of this, it is rapidly becoming the statistical language of choice for many academics and has a huge user community with people constantly contributing new packages to carry out all manner of statistical, graphical and importantly for us, geographical tasks.

-The purpose of this practical is just to demostrate data loading and manipulation in different software.
+The purpose of this practical is just to demonstrate data loading and manipulation in different software.
 The next practical will provide much more detail on R, so don't worry.

 Search for and open R Studio.